 WD Partners’ early concept for a quick-service or fast casual unit optimized for BOPIS would allow order ahead customers to pull into a designated drive-thru lane at the front of the restaurant.
 Here, staff members would provide concierge service, meeting guests with their meal as they stop at the curb.
 A different lane would cater to traditional drive-thru users.
 Meanwhile, around the back of the store, companies can examine creative ways of engaging dine-in guests.

 “For the 20 percent who like to go to the restaurant and sit down, now they don’t just have to look at cars and a super busy street.
 You can put in some greenery.
 There’s probably some kind of entertainment you might be able to show them as well,” Peterson said.

 While he admitted such a radically different setup could only be applied at new developments, Peterson explained elements of the concept could be used to modify existing locations.

 Most importantly, Peterson stressed that failing to respond to the customer’s demands for greater efficiency and convenience will surely render a trip to the restaurant a useless endeavor sooner than companies might think.

 “We need to totally rethink how we’re doing things.
 Because what’s happening right now isn’t really working,” he said.
 “There are bags stacking up at the counter.
 The restaurant needs to be redesigned from storage, through to pull-up, and in back-of-house.
 Everything really needs to be tested and thought out again.”

 The need for chains to get serious about digital and physical convergence is immediate and very real.
-Secure your spot at RestaurantSpaces 2020 for the latest in foodservice development + tech.
-Happening in Los Angeles, March 1-3.
+Secure your spot at RestaurantSpaces 2020 for the latest in store development + tech.
 Click here to find out more.

 Join us in Pasadena!!!